-All novice teachers, i.e., those holding a Certificate of Eligibility, Certificate of Eligibility with Advanced Standing, or a Standard Teacher of the Handicapped, are assigned a mentor upon beginning the provisional year.
-All novice teachers, i.e., those holding a Certificate of Eligibility, Certificate of Eligibility with Advanced Standing, or a Standard Teacher of the Handicapped, will participate in a one-year mentoring program consisting of 30 weeks for traditional route and 34 weeks for alternate route.
+All novice teachers, i.e., those holding a Certificate of Eligibility, Certificate of Eligibility with Advanced Standing, or a Standard Teacher of Students with Disabilities, are assigned a mentor upon beginning the provisional year.
+All novice teachers, i.e., those holding a Certificate of Eligibility, Certificate of Eligibility with Advanced Standing, or a Standard Teacher of Students with Disabilities, will participate in a one-year mentoring program consisting of 30 weeks for traditional route and 34 weeks for alternate route.